• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These chocolate zucchini muffins are moist, tender and delicious - everything you could want in a muffin!
-This gluten free zucchini muffin recipe is made with almond flour, loaded with freshly shredded zucchini and sweetened with maple syrup.
+These paleo chocolate zucchini muffins are moist, tender and delicious - everything you could want in a muffin!
+They're made with almond flour, loaded with freshly shredded zucchini and sweetened with maple syrup.
 Nothing but pure, simple, whole food ingredients!

 I always love a good muffin...even more so when there are hidden veggies involved.

-And these gluten free chocolate zucchini muffins are SO good!
+And these paleo chocolate zucchini muffins are SO good!

 They are made with almond flour, loaded with freshly shredded zucchini and sweetened with maple syrup.
 They aren't too sweet (which I like), but are sweet enough to satisfy the taste buds of my kids.